 Plymouth City Council license Tribal Voice to carry out Body Piercing procedures.

 What type of jewellery is used for my piercing?

 The 3 types of material in Jewellery recommended to use for Body Piercing Procedures are:

 Recommended as they contain the smallest percentage of nickel.
 Titanium contains the least of all these and because of this Tribal Voice will use Titanium Jewellery for your piercing, with the exception of a Tongue Piercing where we will use a PTFE Barbell.
 This is because for the first 2 weeks of a tongue piercing it is likely to swell and the plastic bar allows for more movement and flexibility, it is also a much more lightweight material therefore more comfortable whilst the piercing heals initially.

 WE DO NOT USE ACRYLIC FOR INITIAL PIERCINGS!
 Any plastic used is PTFE, a bio friendly plastic that is extremely unlikely to give any reactions.
 Did you know they coat frying pans with them?
 You do now!

 We do sell Steel jewellery but we never pierce with it.

 Do I have to book and appointment for my piercing?

-We do ask that you come in an hour before closing.
-This is just in case we have a back log of customers and so we can also make sure we have enough time to sterilise the studio, as we all know it’s a very important procedure.
+Our last available appointment will be 10 mins before closing time.
+This is so we can make sure we have enough time to sterilise the studio, as we all know it’s a very important procedure.
 (Also, we have homes to go to too you know and it’s not just a case a wiping a few surfaces down).